derekphsu/crosslake/crosslake/readme.txt

 Once we tested for these two variables, then any changes to the code should break the test, thus ensuring that the business logic will remain the same.

 .display_output
 This method requires data that is generated from .calculate.
 It is not called elsewhere.
+The method in a sense is like similar to functional programming, where the same input will always generate the same output.
 As long as the output to stdout matches expectations, then the test should be 100% coverage.

 .report_to_track, .track_to_indicator, .file_path
 These three methods are not tested as they serve the purpose as instance variables.